History of Syria: Medieval era

 In 634–640, Syria was conquered by the Muslim Arabs in the form of the Rashidun army led by Khalid ibn al-Walid, resulting in the region becoming part of the Islamic empire.
 In the mid-7th century, the Umayyad dynasty, then rulers of the empire, placed the capital of the empire in Damascus.
 Syria was divided into four districts: Damascus, Homs, Palestine and Jordan.
 The Islamic empire expanded rapidly and at its height stretched from Spain to India and parts of Central Asia; thus Syria prospered economically, being the centre of the empire.
 Early Umayyad rulers such as Abd al-Malik and Al-Walid I constructed several splendid palaces and mosques throughout Syria, particularly in Damascus, Aleppo and Homs.

-There were Christians (mostly ethnic Arameans and in the north east, Assyrians) in this era that held several governmental posts.
+There were Christians (mostly ethnic Assyrians) in this era that held several governmental posts.
 In the mid-8th century, the Caliphate collapsed amid dynastic struggles, regional revolts and religious disputes.
 The Umayyad dynasty was overthrown by the Abbasid dynasty in 750, who moved the capital of empire to Baghdad.
 Arabic — made official under Umayyad rule – became the dominant language, replacing Greek and Aramaic in the Abbasid era.
 For periods, Syria was ruled from Egypt, under the Tulunids (887–905), and then, after a period of anarchy, the Ikhshidids (941–969).
 Northern Syria came under the Hamdanids of Aleppo.